FrancoLinares/FrancoLinares/README.md

 ### Hi, I'm Franco 👋

-## I'm a Web Developer, student and Argentinian!
+## I'm a Web Developer, student and argentinian!

+### Passionate about finance and programming

 #### Projects: